 Given the kind of long distance driving at which diesel cars excel, automatic gearboxes are a very popular choice.
 The user-friendliness of a smooth self-shifting gearbox is great whether you’re cruising on the motorway or snarled up in an urban traffic jam.
 Our picks of the diesel models on sale today include numerous models with automatic gearboxes that will take even more of the strain out of your daily driving.

-Cars like the Volvo XC90, and Mercedes S 350 d come with autos as standard, while family hatchbacks like the Megane and Civic offer autos as an option.
-BMW’s eight-speed automatic available in the 3 Series and 5 Series is a particularly slick performer, with barely perceptible shifts that are designed to make the most of the diesel engine's efficiency.
+Cars like the Mercedes S 350 d come with autos as standard, while family cars like the Astra and Karoq offer autos as an option.
+BMW’s eight-speed automatic available in the 3 Series is a particularly slick performer, with barely perceptible shifts that are designed to make the most of the diesel engine's efficiency.

 Diesel power not for you?
 Then check out our list of the best hybrid cars to buy...